 Now that my cherry chews are done I can place them in a jar and store them in the fridge and eat them over the next 30 days or so.
 But mine never even got to that stage!

 I put them in the jars and left them on the counter with the lids loose in the event any moisture remained.
 But RancherMan raved and kept coming back again and again grabbing handfuls of these treats.

-And, you know, my friends and family no longer run from me when they see me approach.
-It never feels good when you approach a friend or loved one with a smile and they turn, scream & run!
+And, you know, my friends and family no longer run from me when they see me approach with more garden squash!
 LOL Here’s the recipe as I made it: